TablePress/TablePress/readme.txt

 Manual installation works just as for other WordPress plugins:

 1. [Download the TablePress ZIP file](https://downloads.wordpress.org/plugin/tablepress.latest-stable.zip).
-1. Go to the “Plugins“ screen on your site and upload it by clicking “Add New” → “Upload Plugin“.
+1. Go to the “Plugins” screen on your site and upload it by clicking “Add New” → “Upload Plugin”.
-1. Or, extract the ZIP file and move the folder “tablepress“ to the “wp-content/plugins/“ directory of your WordPress installation, e.g. via FTP.
+1. Or, extract the ZIP file and move the folder “tablepress” to the “wp-content/plugins/” directory of your WordPress installation, e.g. via FTP.
 1. Activate "TablePress" on the "Plugins" screen of your WordPress Dashboard.
 1. Create and manage tables by going to the "TablePress" screen in the admin menu.
 1. To insert a table into a post or page, add a "TablePress table" block in the block editor or a widget in the Elementor page builder and select the desired table or use Shortcodes with other page builders.